-Year ended June 30,
+Year ended September 30,

 2023 2022 2021 2020 2019

-Portfolio turnover rate for all share classes 12 31% 34% 23% 35% 35%
+Portfolio turnover rate for all share classes 17% 21% 22% 26% 20%

-- Based on average shares outstanding. - Total returns exclude any applicable sales charges, including contingent deferred sales charges.

-This column release the impact, if any, of certain reimbursements from CRMC.
-During one of the years shown, CRMC reimbursed a portion of transfer agent services fees for Class 529-F-3 shares. - Ratios do not include expenses of any Central Funds.
-The fund indirectly bears its proportionate share of the expenses of any Central Funds. - All or a significant portion of assets in this class consisted of seed capital invested by CRMC and/or its affiliates.
+- 1 Based on average shares outstanding. - 2 Total returns exclude any applicable sales charges, including contingent deferred sales charges. - 3 This column reflects the impact, if any, of certain reimbursements from CRMC.
+During one of the years shown, CRMC reimbursed a portion of transfer agent services fees for Class 529-F-3 shares. - 4 Ratios do not include expenses of any Central Funds.
+The fund indirectly bears its proportionate share of the expenses of any Central Funds. - 5 All or a significant portion of assets in this class consisted of seed capital invested by CRMC and/or its affiliates.
 Fees for distribution services are not charged or accrued on these seed capital assets.
-If such fees were paid by the fund on seed capital assets, fund expenses would have been higher and net income and total return would have been lower. - Amount less than \$1 million. - Amount less than \$.01. - Based on operations for a period that is less than a full year. - Class 529-F-2 and 529-F-3 shares began investment operations on October 30, 2020. - 10 Not annualized. - 11 Annualized. - 12 Rates do not include the fund's portfolio activity with respect to any Central Funds.
+If such fees were paid by the fund on seed capital assets, fund expenses would have been higher and net income and total return would have been lower. - 6 Amount less than \$1 million. - 7 Based on operations for a period that is less than a full year. - 8 Class 529-F-2 and 529-F-3 shares began investment operations on October 30, 2020. - 9 Not annualized. - 10 Annualized. - 11 Rates do not include the fund's portfolio activity with respect to any Central Funds. - 12 Includes the value of securities sold due to redemptions of shares in-kind.
+The rates would have been 25% for the year ended September 30, 2020, if the value of securities sold due to in-kind redemptions were excluded.